Sulaf Al-Shaikhly has a unique immigration story. She was born in New York, then moved to Iraq at age 6.

 “In this case, mine is not a typical immigrant story because I moved with a huge chunk of the society I knew.
 But increasingly, renewing residency permits and visas became complicated in Jordan.
 Since my brother and I were born in the U.S., it made sense to try and move there.”

 Sulaf and her family made the decision to establish themselves in the U.S., and Sulaf prepared to continue her professional career in New York.
-Computer science programs in her school in Iraq were taught in English, a language she already knew, so she had an advantage moving to an English-speaking country.
+Her school in Iraq taught computer science programs in English, a language she already knew.
+So she had an advantage moving to an English-speaking country.

 Relocating to Move Forward